SOLID Principles in Rust: A Practical Guide

 • F: ReportFormatter → maximum performance (compile-time)

-The choice of dispatch becomes an implementation detail, not an architectural change.
+This is cool because, here, the choice of dispatch becomes an implementation detail, NOT an architectural change.

 // cargo run -p ex_04_ocp